 On November 20, 2014, the United States Mint offered a product known as the American $1 Coin and Currency Set.
-Although it was not initially noted within the Mint’s press release or product description, the set contained a 2014 Native American or Sacagawea Dollar with a special enhanced uncirculated finish.
+Although it was not initially noted within the mint’s press release or product description, the set contained a 2014 Native American Dollar or Sacagawea Dollar with a special enhanced uncirculated finish (Buy on eBay).

 The set was promoted as a distinctive pairing of the 2014 Native American Dollar and a 2013 $1 Federal Reserve Note.
 The $1 coin and note were placed within a presentation folder containing images and historical information on the Lewis and Clark expedition.
 This complimented the reverse design of the $1 coin which carried the theme of native hospitality which ensured the success of the expedition.
 The sets were priced at $13.95 each with a product limit of 50,000 units and initially no household ordering limit imposed.